 It takes an average of 2 hours to reach the Mohonk Preserve by car from New York City.

 For a learning experience outside of your city, take a day trip to the surrounding areas.
-Full of historical landmarks, you’re sure to learn a lot about important places in time.
+Full of historical landmarks, you’re sure to learn a lot about essential places in time.
 Not only are they filled with stories, but they are beautiful as well.

 Old Westbury, NY

 The village of Old Westbury is a picturesque town full of past secrets.
 First settled in 1658, it was home to native Quaker settlers.
 Large farms lined the area.
-A couple of hundred years later in the 1890s, a new era called the Estate Era began.
-New, large homes were built for wealthy New York City livers who wanted a change of pace.
+A couple of hundred years later, in the 1890s, a new era called the Estate Era began.
+Further, large homes were built for wealthy New York City livers who wanted a change of pace.
 These enormous abodes are still available to view today.

-In the modern day, a variety of iconic movies took place here.
+In the modern-day, a variety of iconic movies took place here.
 Some include American Gangster, The Muppets (2011), and North by Northwest.
 The beauty provided by the grounds makes Old Westbury Gardens an ideal location for movie shooting.

 Old Westbury Gardens is accessible by taking an LIRR train and transferring to the N22 bus.
 Alternatively, it will take you about an hour to drive from New York City.

 Located in Fairfield County in Connecticut, New Canaan borders the state of New York.
 With this, it is the perfect day trip for those looking for a historical and architectural experience.
 Before the Revolutionary War, this area was agriculturally driven.
 Following that period, shoe factories emerged, as did wealthy New Yorkers developing homes.
 This combination of wealthy estates and rural culture highlighted New Canaan and brought it to light.